gayatri-p/awesome-text-effect/README.md

 # Text load from symbols
-An awesome text effect where text is loaded from symbols.🤬
+An awesome text effect where text is loaded from random characters.🤬

 ## Demo
 [demo](https://gayatri-p.github.io/awesome-text-effect/) (reload to watch in glory)